-I have had several problems with the gluten free bread out there:
+I have had several problems with the commercial gluten free breads out there:

-- It was loaded with starches, nary a whole grain to be seen, or wisp of fiber…..
+- Loaded with starches: nary a whole grain to be seen, or wisp of fiber to nourish or digestion.

-- It almost always contained eggs or cornstarch (which my son can’t have)
+- Contains eggs or cornstarch (which my son can’t have).

 I tried my hand at loads of recipes, and they were almost ALL entirely dismal failures.